Prime Loan vs Subprime Loan: What Are the Differences?

 Labels like prime and subprime help denote loans that are designed for people with different credit scores.
 Prime loans are built for borrowers with good credit, while subprime loans are designed for those with less-than-perfect credit.
 While subprime loans can help this group finance big purchases like a home or a car, they also come with potentially significant downsides.

-Here’s a look at what you need to know about prime and subprime loans to help you make better borrowing decisions.
+Here are key things to know about prime and subprime loans to help you make better borrowing decisions.

 Prime Loan vs Subprime Loan